cpske/ISP/type-hints/index.md

 To understand the type hints for collections and "interface" behavior on classes, you should read the [collections.abc doc page](https://docs.python.org/3/library/collections.abc.html).
 Each of the types in collections.abc has a corresponding type with the same name in the `typing` package -- use `typing` in your type hints, not `collections.abc`.

-For example, if the Scorecard class is a collection of scores with a length and you can iterate over the scores, you can write:
+For example, if the Scorecard class is a collection of scores with a **length** and you can **iterate** over the scores, then you would write:

 ```python
 from typing import Iterable, Sized